+Principal/Student conference,

-First Principal/Student conference, detention, in-school suspension, 1-180 Offense: days out-of-school suspension, or expulsion.
+First detention, in-school suspension, 1-180

+Offense: days out-of-school suspension, or

-SubsequentIn-school suspension, 10-180 daysOffense:out-of-school suspension, or expulsion.
+Subsequent In-school suspension, 10-180 days Offense: out-of-school suspension, or expulsion.

 2. Knowingly causing or attempting to cause serious bodily injury or death to another person, recklessly causing serious bodily injury to another person, or any other act that constitutes assault in the first or second degree.